tkw1536/ggman/README.md

 ### 'ggman ls'

-While creating this folder structure when cloning new repositories, `ggman` can run operation on any other folder structure contained within the `GGROOT` directory.
+While creating this folder structure when cloning new repositories, `ggman` can run operations on any other folder structure contained within the `GGROOT` directory.
 For this purpose the `ggman ls` command lists all repositories that have been found in this structure.

 For easier integration into scripts, `ggman ls` supports an `--exit-code` argument.